port-labs/port-docs/docs/tutorials/relation-basics.md

 In order to delete a Relation you can:

 - Delete the object of the specific Relation in the Blueprint schema editor;
-- Make a REST PUT request to the URL `https://api.getport.io/v1/{source_blueprint_identifier}` after removing the specific Relation object from `relations` key in the Blueprint schema.
+- Make an HTTP PUT request to the URL `https://api.getport.io/v1/{source_blueprint_identifier}` after removing the specific Relation object from `relations` key in the Blueprint schema.

 ## Next steps